-Georgia Commission & Pay Disputes
+Georgia Commission Disputes

-Commissions to employees must be paid pursuant to Georgia law on commissions, whether or not the employee is still working for the company.
-If not, the employee has the right to file suit and sue for the commissions owed, exemplary damages in the amount of twice the commissions owed, plus attorneys' fees for having to get the monies that they are clearly owed.
-O.C.G.A.
-10-1-702 provides in pertinent part:
+Absent an enforceable agreement otherwise, commissioned employees who have made sales and have fully earned commissions must be paid pursuant to Georgia law, whether or not the employee is still working for the company.
+If not, the employee has the right to file suit and sue for the commissions owed.
+In some limited cases, a terminated Georgia sales representative of an out of state principal who fails to make timely payment of commissions owed may sue for the commissions actually owed, plus exemplary damages in the amount of twice the commissions owed, plus attorneys' fees incurred in pursuing the commissions.

 - When a contract between a principal and a sales representative is terminated, the principal shall within 30 days after the termination of the contract pay all commission due to the sales representative.